mtigzoe/ai-terminal-chat/README.md

 - [x] Better integrated project and terminal views — project and terminal remain simultaneously visible in a stacked workspace; shared tablist and F6 focus cycling are preserved; path insertion from the project tree into the terminal and send-to-chat from the terminal keep workflows cohesive for keyboard and screen-reader users

 ### Future work

-- [ ] Native local-project selection and configuration — provide a more direct desktop workflow for selecting and managing the active project.
-- [ ] Accessible desktop workflows — reduce reliance on browser-specific navigation patterns and improve the Electron experience for keyboard and screen-reader users.
 - [ ] TypeScript backend — evaluate and, when appropriate, migrate the Python backend to TypeScript while preserving the current provider, tool, security, and accessibility behavior.
 - [ ] Virtualized project tree for very large directories.
-- [ ] Accessible project-tree context menu — provide keyboard-accessible contextual actions for files and directories.
 - [ ] Git status indicators — expose useful Git state, such as modified or staged files, directly in the project tree.
 - [ ] Drag-and-drop alternatives — provide equivalent keyboard-accessible workflows for file operations so drag-and-drop is never required.
 - [ ] Broader local/offline AI improvements — continue improving Ollama-based workflows, model configuration, and reliability for local development.
 - [ ] Expanded accessibility validation — continue combining automated regression tests with manual JAWS, NVDA, and Orca testing as new UI and Electron features are added.
-- [ ] Optional user-controlled announcement verbosity preferences.

 ## Testing